MystenLabs/sui/docs/content/concepts/transactions/WIP-ptb.md

 Programmable transaction blocks are used to define all user transactions on Sui.
 These transactions allow a user to call multiple Move functions, manage their objects, and manage their coins in a single transaction--without publishing a new Move package!
 Additionally, the structure of programmable transaction blocks was designed with automation and transaction builders in mind.
 In other words, they are designed to be a lightweight and flexible way of generating transactions.
 That being said, more intricate programming patterns, such as loops, are not supported, and in those cases, a new Move package should be published.

 Each programmable transaction block is comprised of individual transaction commands (sometimes referred to themselves as transactions).
-Each transaction command is executed in order, and the results from a transaction command can be used in any subsequent transaction command.
-The effects, i.e. object modifications or transfers, of all transaction commands in a block are applied atomically at the end of the transaction, and if one transaction command fails, the entire block fails and no effects from the commands are applied.
+Each command is executed in order, and the results from a command can be used in any subsequent command.
+The effects, i.e. object modifications or transfers, of all commands in a block are applied atomically at the end of the transaction, and if one command fails, the entire block fails and no effects from the commands are applied.

-This document will cover the semantics of the execution of the transaction commands.
+This document will cover the semantics of the execution of the commands.
 Note that it will assume familiarity with the Sui object model and the Move language.
 For more information on those topics, see the following documents: (TODO LINKS)

 ## Transaction Type

 In this document, we will be looking at the two parts of a programmable transaction block that are relevant to the execution semantics.
 Other transaction information, such as the transaction sender or the gas limit, might be referenced but are out of scope.
 The programmable transaction block consists of two components

-- The inputs, `[CallArg]`, is a vector of arguments, either objects or pure values, that can be used in the transaction commands.
+- The inputs, `[CallArg]`, is a vector of arguments, either objects or pure values, that can be used in the commands.
 The objects are either owned by the sender or are shared/immutable objects.
 The pure values represent simple Move values, such as `u64` or `String` values, which can be constructed purely by their bytes.
-- The commands, `[Command]`, is a vector of transaction commands.
+- The commands, `[Command]`, is a vector of commands.
 The possible commands are:
   - `TransferObjects` sends multiple (1 or more) objects to a specified address.
   - `SplitCoins` splits off multiple (1 or more) coins from a single coin.
 It can be any `sui::coin::Coin` object.
   - `MergeCoins` merges multiple (1 or more) coins into a single coin.
 Any `sui::coin::Coin` objects can be merged, as long as they are all of the same type.